py-smart-gardena/hass-gardena-smart-system/README.md

 # Home Assistant integration for Gardena Smart System
 # Modified by Purtzel

+# Changes the behavior of the startup to go to normal schedule instead of override mode.
+Adds “clean_spot” command to vaccum to start override mode.

 Custom component to support Gardena Smart System devices.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->